scandipwa/docs/README.md

 Still have questions!
 Do not hesitate to ask in our Slack channel!
 Join it by following [this link](https://join.slack.com/t/scandipwa/shared_invite/enQtNzE2Mjg1Nzg3MTg5LTQwM2E2NmQ0NmQ2MzliMjVjYjQ1MTFiYWU5ODAyYTYyMGQzNWM3MDhkYzkyZGMxYTJlZWI1N2ExY2Q1MDMwMTk)!

+## Watch webinars & tutorials on YouTube

+We are working hard to make this documentation available in the video-format!
+Make sure to checkout what we came up with on [our YouTube channel](https://www.youtube.com/channel/UCvnxo7rh5NRwvMHtJga9fww/playlists)!

 <!--

 ## Developing docs